chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab08-route53_Failover_Routing.md

-# Amazon Route 53 Failover Routing – Lab Report
+# Amazon Route 53 Failover Routing

 This lab focuses on configuring high availability for a web application using Amazon Route 53 failover routing.
 The objective is to ensure that user traffic is automatically redirected to a secondary resource when the primary resource becomes unavailable.
 By combining health checks, DNS routing policies,